Gargantuan5k/CPPBasics/Section9.1-Pointers_Additional/notes.md

 This is called **calling by value**, i.e. calling the function using a value of our variable.
 In this case, calling by value won't be very helpful to us, as we want to mutate the actual value of the variable inside the `main` scope.

-Instead of doing this, we may **call by reference**.
-In that case, out `increment()` function would take a pointer or a reference as an argument.
+Instead of doing this, we may **call by address**.
+In that case, out `increment()` function would take a pointer as an argument.
 This will enable it to directly manipulate the value stored in a given memory address, thus fulfilling its purpose.

 ```cpp
 void increment(int *ptr)